dynamsoft-docs/barcode-reader-docs/parameters/reference/standard-format.md

 ## Setting Methods
-`StandardFormat` is supported to be set through JSON template.
+`StandardFormat` can be set via JSON template.

 ### As JSON Parameter
 `StandardFormat` as a JSON parameter is a string value defined as below.